The Racial Dot Map: One Dot Per Person

 The map was created by Dustin Cable, a former demographic researcher at the University of Virginia's Weldon Cooper Center for Public Service.
-Brandon Martin-Anderson from the MIT Media Lab deserves credit for the original inspiration for the project.
+Brandon Martin-Anderson from the MIT Media Lab and Eric Fischer, creator of social media dot maps, deserve credit for the original inspiration for the project.
 This map builds on his work by adding the Census Bureau's racial data, and by correcting for mapping errors.

 Each of the 308 million dots are smaller than a pixel on your computer screen at most zoom levels.
 Therefore, the "smudges" you see at the national and regional levels are actually aggregations of many individual dots.
 The dots themselves are only resolvable at the city and neighborhood zoom levels.